-Permanent exclusions should be a last resort particularly for children with Special Educational Needs and in other vulnerable groups.
+Permanent exclusions should be a last resort particularly for children with Special Educational Needs.

-A decision to exclude a pupil permanently should only be taken:
+“The decision to exclude a pupil permanently should only be

-- in response to a serious breach or persistent breaches of the school's behaviour policy; and
+• in response to a serious breach or persistent breaches of the school’s behaviour

 If you have any questions or concerns about an exclusion decision: